AFRICA

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?

 No. In theory, ComCo may claim that it can oppose a merger under the Continental Can-doctrine (see topic 4).
-But so far, ComCo has never done so.
+However, to date, ComCo has never exercised this option.

 Referral to and from other authorities